JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/README.md

 # Agricultural Irrigation Ponds Detection

-Detects agricultural water reservoir or ponds with geomembrane lining, mostly used in irrigation of crops using [google map satellite imagery](https://developers.google.com/maps/documentation/maps-static/intro).
-It uses a Fully Convolutional Network with ResNet50 as feature extractor.
-Our fine-tuned model detects irrigation ponds greater than 230 m² of size with a F1 score of 0.91 (Recall=0.90, Precision=0.92).
+Detects agricultural water reservoir or ponds with geomembrane lining using [google map satellite imagery](https://developers.google.com/maps/documentation/maps-static/intro).
+It uses a Fully Convolutional Network with ResNet50 as a feature extractor.
+Our fine-tuned model detects irrigation ponds greater than 230 m² of size with an F1 score of 0.91 (Recall=0.90, Precision=0.92).

 ![f1](https://github.com/JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/blob/master/Images/f1.png)